Dynamics simulations of proton transfer

 We have performed excited-state dynamics simulations for the investigation of ESIPT processes.
 These simulations, carried out at TDDFT and CC2 levels, have helped to understand the structural deformations that trigger the proton transfer (Ref, see movie below).

-Specifically in the case of HBT in gas phase, the dynamics simulations also predicted the occurrence of cis-trans isomerization after the ESIPT (see movie below), followed by internal conversion.
+Specifically, in the case of HBT in the gas phase, the dynamics simulations also predicted the occurrence of cis-trans isomerization after the ESIPT (see movie below), followed by internal conversion.
 This prediction has been confirmed by experiments also reported in Ref.

 In the case of BP(OH)2 double proton transfer may occur.
-There is an ongoing discussion in the literature about whether the two transfers are simultaneous or sequential.
-The simulations clearly show that what has been experimentally determined as concerted transfer is in fact a combination of two sequential proton transfers separated by a small delay below the present experimental resolutions (Ref).
+There is a discussion in the literature about whether the two transfers are simultaneous or sequential.
+The simulations clearly show that what has been experimentally determined as concerted transfer is, in fact, a combination of two sequential proton transfers separated by a small delay below the present experimental resolutions (Ref).

 Proton transfer within solvents